SYDsCorner/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-   - According to our results on *Pr(>|t|)* value , vehicle length and ground clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
+   - According to our *Pr(>|t|)* value results, **vehicle length** and **ground clearance** (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
 In other words the vehicle length and ground clearance have a significant impact on the mpg values (fuel-efficiency).

 - Is the slope of the linear model considered to be zero?
 Why or why not?

-   - In addition, the p-value of our linear regression analysis is 5.35 x 10^-11, which is much smaller than our assumed significance level of 0.05%.
-Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.
+   - The p-value of our linear regression analysis is 5.35 x 10^-11, which is much **smaller than** our assumed significance level of 0.05%.
+Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is **not zero**.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-   - From our linear regression model, the r-squared value is 0.71, which means that roughly 71% of the variablilty of our dependent variable (fuel-efficiency predictions) is explained using this linear model.
+   - Yes.
+From our linear regression model, the r-squared value is 0.71, which means that **roughly 71%** of the variablilty of our dependent variable (fuel-efficiency predictions) is explained using this linear model.

 ## Deliverable 2: Summary Statistics on Suspension Coils